Adoratorio/aion/README.md

 const id = engine.add(fn);
 // Add a function by manually setting the id engine.add(fn, 'myId');
-// Add a function and make it executed at half the speed (jump odd frames) engine.add(fn, 'heavyId', true);
+// Add a function and make it executed only every 2 frames, step is customizable engine.add(fn, 'heavyId', 2);

 // Time to start the engine
 engine.start();